Frisson

 Clinical & scientific lineage

 - 1995: Affective neuroscientist Jaak Panksepp coined the evocative term "skin orgasm" in The emotional sources of "chills" induced by music, published in the journal Music Perception.
-He reported that chills were more often elicited by sad than by happy music, and by a stark solo voice or instrument emerging from a richer texture.
+In contrast with Goldstein, he reported that chills were more often elicited by sad than by happy music, and by a stark solo voice or instrument emerging from a richer texture.
 The phrase, though descriptively apt, never gained scholarly traction because of its sexual connotations.

 - 2001: Anne Blood and Robert Zatorre used PET imaging to show that intensely pleasurable musical chills correlate with activity in brain regions implicated in reward and emotion, among the first hard neural evidence that aesthetic pleasure engages the same circuitry as biological rewards.